-In order to facilitate the evaluation of the thesis by the members of the Final Exam Board, the doctoral student must include in the introductory part of the thesis a less than 3 pages summary indicating the actual contributions made by the student in the totality of the described work.
+In order to facilitate the evaluation of the thesis by the members of the Final Exam Board, the doctoral student must include in the introductory part of the thesis a less than 3 pages summary also in bullet form indicating what are the actual contributions made by the student in the totality of the described work.
 This has to be done with references to the relevant sections, highlighting the original/innovative contributions.